-Handling interactions with a tenant in Bristow
+Handling interactions with a renter in Bristow

 Landlord Reference

-a useful archive for landlords in Bristow
+a good reference for property owners in Bristow

 - Before you move a tenant into your investment in Bristow